Water Vole Surveys

 To obtain a water vole licence for development, you need to apply for a water vole mitigation licence from the relevant statutory nature conservation body.

-This licence is legally required if your development will disturb water vole or damage/destroy a known burrow.
+This licence is legally required if your development will disturb water vole or damage/destroy a known hole.

-Our team can help you secure a water vole migration licence and ensure all necessary mitigation is done.
+Our team can help you secure a water vole mitigation licence and ensure all necessary mitigation is done.